Tron: Ares (soundtrack): Critical reception

-According to the review aggregator Metacritic, the album received "generally favorable reviews" based on a weighted average score of 81 out of 100 from 8 critic scores.
 The review aggregator site AnyDecentMusic? compiled 6 reviews and gave it an average of 6.9 out of 10.
-Many critics and publications considered Nine Inch Nails's soundtrack to be a standout aspect amidst a generally lackluster film.
-(Note: According to:)
+Many critics and publications considered Nine Inch Nails's soundtrack to be a standout aspect amidst a lackluster film.
+(Note: According to:) At the 68th Annual Grammy Awards in 2026, "As Alive as You Need Me to Be" was nominated for Best Song Written for Visual Media and won Best Rock Song.
+At the iHeartRadio Music Awards in 2026, the album was nominated for Favorite Soundtrack.

 The artistry was the subject of critical commentary.
-Rolling Stone characterized the album as '80s-inspired, synth-based, minimalistic, and industrial rock, inspired by the David Bowie album Low (1977).
-They said the artistry on songs like "Building Better Worlds" and "Empathetic Trust" reflected the "dystopian creepiness" of the film's premise of AI beings being introduced to humanity for the first time.
-Sputnikmusic also wrote of the album's 80s influence, commenting on the relative inactivity of the band in recent times—given Reznor and Ross's success in film scores—and the application of the brand to this score.
-AllMusic wrote that the techno-synth sensibilities brought to mind a cybernetically enhanced John Carpenter and followed well from Daft Punk's score, with the themes of desire and tension bringing a humanistic physicality to the album.
-Kerrang! said that the balance of aggression and tranquility, something common in Nine Inch Nails's work, had been done—in a rare instance—with consistency owing to its context as a film score.
-Consequence framed their appraisal around the legacy of Carlos's and Daft Punk's prior scores, considered key aspects of the franchise; Pitchfork echoed this sentiment on the legacy of the franchise's music applied to this installment.
-Consequence praised the artistic range of the instrumental score tracks, the emotion, and posited that even if the film faded into general irrelevance like the prior installments, Nine Inch Nails had made a score that would endure just as the priors did.
+Rolling Stones Jon Dolan characterized the album as '80s-inspired, synth-based, minimalistic, and industrial rock, inspired by the David Bowie album Low (1977).
+Dolan said the artistry on songs like "Building Better Worlds" and "Empathetic Trust" reflected the "dystopian creepiness" of the film's premise of AI beings being introduced to humanity for the first time.
+Sputnikmusic's Raul Stanciu also wrote of the album's 80s influence, commenting on the relative inactivity of the band in recent times—given Reznor and Ross's success in film scores—and the application of the brand to this score.
+AllMusic's Neil Z. Yeung wrote that the techno-synth sensibilities brought to mind a cybernetically enhanced John Carpenter and followed well from Daft Punk's score, with the themes of desire and tension bringing a humanistic physicality to the album.
+Kerrang!s George Garner said that the balance of aggression and tranquility, something common in Nine Inch Nails's work, had been done—in a rare instance—with consistency owing to its context as a film score.
+Consequences Liz Shannon Miller framed their appraisal around the legacy of Carlos's and Daft Punk's prior scores, considered key aspects of the franchise; Pitchforks Sadie Sartini Garner echoed this sentiment, stating that the legacy of the franchise's music applied to this installment.
+Miller praised the artistic range of the instrumental score tracks, the emotion, and posited that, even if the film faded into general irrelevance like the prior installments, Nine Inch Nails had made a score that would endure just as the priors did.

 The song "Who Wants to Live Forever?", featuring Spanish singer Judeline (pictured), received praise from reviewers.